GrantS2S/website/content/integrations/sap/woocommerce-fulfillment.md

 ---
 title: "Raise Fulfillments"
-subtitle: "Once an order has been raised in SAP Business One, fulfill your order with one of our logistics partners."
+subtitle: "Fulfill your orders with one of our logistics partners or directly in your WMS (Warehouse Management System)."
 imageDestop: "/images/a21.png"
 imageDestopWidth: "849"
 imageMobile: "/images/a002.png"